L O A D I N G

 Understanding the distinction between building regulations and planning permission is essential for any homeowner planning an extension.

-While planning permission focuses on the appropriateness of the development within its environment and impact on neighbors or the community, building regulations guarantee that the construction of the building is safe, healthy, and efficiently uses energy.
+While planning permission focuses on the appropriateness of the development within its environment and impact on neighbours or the community, building regulations guarantee that the construction of the building is safe, healthy, and efficiently uses energy.

 How Does Living in a Conservation Area Affect Your Planning Application?